 Although Old Harry Rocks isn’t in this area, it would be amiss not to include this walk as it’s one of the most famous landmarks on the South Coast.
 Old Harry actually refers to the single rock which stands furthest away from the coast.
 This short walk starts at the Bankes Arm pub in Studland and takes about 30 minutes each way.
 If you prefer, you can extend the walk and complete a loop via Ballard Point which takes 2 hours.
 You can find more information on the South West Coast Path website.

 Planning a trip to Lulworth Cove and Durdle Door

 How to get to Lulworth Cove

 The easiest way to get to Lulworth Cove is by car, especially if you’re going between September and May when public transport is rather infrequent.
-However, if you do want to use public transport there are a few options:

 The nearest train station is Wool.
 If you’re coming from London it is on the London Waterloo to Weymouth line.
 Once you arrive, you can get one of the buses or a taxi to Lulworth Cove.
 If you plan to take a taxi then I would advise booking one in advance to guarantee availability.

 I book all of my train tickets on The Train Line as it’s easy to compare train times, journey lengths and prices for trips like this.
 You can look into tickets and check if there are any planned engineering works on their website.